smarty/cproxy/examples/basic/README.md

 $ curl -v https://us-street.api.smartystreets.com/status # any secure URL
 ```

-Now let's perform a direct connection the server and we can observe the the TLS/SSL x509 certificate from the previous request and the following request are identical.
+Now let's perform a direct connection to the server so we can observe that the TLS/SSL x509 certificate from the previous request and the following request are identical.
 ```
 $ unset https_proxy
 $ curl -v https://us-street.api.smartystreets.com/status